-TDISPn Keywords The value field of this indexed keyword shall contain a character string describing the format recommended for displaying an ASCII text representation of of the contents of field n.
+TDISPn keywords.
+The value field of this indexed keyword shall contain a character string describing the format recommended for displaying an ASCII text representation of of the contents of field n.
 This keyword overrides the default display format given by the TFORMn keyword.
 If the table value has been scaled, the physical value, derived using Eq.
-7.1, shall be displayed.
+7, shall be displayed.
 All elements in a field shall be displayed with a single, repeated format.
-Only the format codes in Table 7.4, interpreted as Fortran [17] output formats, and discussed in more detail in §7.3.4, are permitted for encoding.
+Only the format codes in Table 16, interpreted as Fortran (ISO 2004) output formats, and discussed in more detail in Sect.
+7.3.4, are permitted for encoding.
 The format codes must be specified in upper case.
 If the Bw.m, Ow.m, and Zw.m formats are not readily available to the reader, the Iw.m display format may be used instead, and if the ENw.d and ESw.d formats are not available, Ew.d may be used.

-7.2.3 Data Sequence
+7.2.3.
+Data sequence

 The table is constructed from a two-dimensional array of ASCII characters.
 The row length and the number of rows shall be those specified, respectively, by the NAXIS1 and NAXIS2 keywords of the associated header.
 The number of characters in a row and the number of rows in the table shall determine the size of the character array.
 Every row in the array shall have the same number of characters.
 The first character of the first row shall be at the start of the data block immediately following the last header block.
-The first character of subsequent rows shall follow immediately the character at the end
+The first character at the end of the previous row, independent of the